egumasa/linguistic-data-analysis-I/2025/assignments/hands-on-2/index.md

 ## Submission:

 - Spreadsheet file containing hand-calculated lexical diversity scores.
-- Plots that contain results of the lexical diversity analysis.
-- Descriptive paragraphs explaining the trends of lexical diversity (200-300 words).
+- Descriptive paragraphs explaining the replication of Durrant's analysis (300 words).
+  - Research question
+  - Your hypothesis regarding the replication
+  - Plots (one for MTLD; the other for MATTR)
+  - Results and interpretation

 :::